NBA Rumors: Chandler Parsons Growing Frustrated With Grizzlies For Not Letting Him Play, ‘I’m Healthy’

 Chandler Parsons headed into the 2018-19 NBA season with the goal of making a huge impact for the Memphis Grizzlies.
 After an impressive preseason performance, Grizzlies Head Coach J.B.
 Bickerstaff decided to give Parsons a spot in the starting lineup.
-Unfortunately, during their third game of the season against the Utah Jazz, the 30-year-old small forward suffered a knee injury, and as of now, he already missed 31 games.
+Unfortunately, during their third game of the season, against the Utah Jazz, the 30-year-old small forward suffered a knee injury, and as of now, he has missed 31 games.

 The initial return date for Chandler Parsons by the Grizzlies medical staff was December 21.
-2018 is already near to end, but Parsons hasn’t returned to the Grizzlies.
-In a recent interview with Commercial Appeal, Parsons admitted that even him is puzzled why the Grizzlies are yet to let him enter the court again.
-Parsons revealed that he felt 100 percent recovered from his knee injury and “dying to play.”
+The calendar year is already near its end, but Parsons hasn’t returned to the Grizzlies.
+In a recent interview with Commercial Appeal, Parsons admitted that even he is puzzled as to why the Grizzlies are yet to let him on the court again.
+Parsons revealed that he felt 100 percent recovered from his knee injury and is “dying to play.”

-“The most confusing part for me is I’m healthy,” Parsons told The Commercial Appeal.
+“The most confusing part for me is I’m healthy,” Parsons told the Commercial Appeal.
 “I’m medically cleared by the people I work with every single day, that are experts at this kind of stuff, so it’s frustrating to watch a team struggle and I’m sitting there on the bench healthy, dying to play.”

-Chandler Parsons said that Grizzlies Head Coach J.B.
-Bickerstaff and his teammates are ready for him to play basketball again, but Grizzlies General Manager Chris Wallace thinks he needs more time to rest.
-After spending the past two seasons dealing with injuries, the Grizzlies must be trying to more cautious about Parsons’ health.
+Chandler Parsons said that Bickerstaff and his teammates are ready for him to play basketball again, but Grizzlies General Manager Chris Wallace thinks he needs more time to rest.
+After spending the past two seasons dealing with injuries, the Grizzlies must be trying to be more cautious about Parsons’ health.

 However, it seems like Parsons isn’t buying any of the Grizzlies’ explanation.
-According to USA Today Sports, the veteran small forward has already talked to Wallace about his situation.
-After proving that he’s no longer experiencing any setback or lingering knee soreness during their two-week practice, Parsons revealed that Wallace told him to join their G-League affiliate Memphis Hustle “for a very long time.”
+According to USA Today, the veteran small forward has already talked to Wallace about his situation.
+After proving that he’s no longer experiencing any setbacks or lingering knee soreness during their two-week practice, Parsons revealed that Wallace told him to join their G-League affiliate Memphis Hustle “for a very long time.”
 Unfortunately, a conflict in schedule prevented Parsons from joining the Hustle.

 COLUMN: Spoke to Chandler Parsons today about the off-court drama that's preventing him from returning to the Grizzlies lineup.